choresh/nestjs-query-simple/examples/demo-app/README.md

 ## How to fix your local MongoDb installation (cvonvert a Standalone to a Replica Set), optional, required only for tests with locks
 * Run those commands to kill the MongoDB process:
   ```
-  % pgrep mongo
+  pgrep mongo
-  % kill <MongoDb Process ID>
+  kill <MongoDb Process ID>
   ```
-* Run this command within the app rootfolder, to start MongoDb with the required configuration (do it in dedicated terminal, any close of the terminal will delete the DB data):
+* Run this command within the app's root folder, to start MongoDb with the required configuration (do it in dedicated terminal, closing of the terminal will delete the DB data):
   ```
   run-rs npm module
   ```